KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_procedurals/README.md

 Semantics for texture coordinate lookups are as follows:

-1. The current [specification language for meshes]((https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html#meshes-overview)) notes that texture coordinates are
+1. The current [specification language for meshes]((https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html#meshes-overview)) notes that texture coordinates are **2 channel**.
-2 channel.
 In order to support 3D texture coordinates it is proposed that the semantics of this binding be extended to allow 3 channel texture coordinates.

     This is currently beyond the scope of this extension, thus validation for for this version will consider these nodes as being invalid.

 2. Texture coordinates may be routed in a graph through one or more downstream nodes which may perform a mathematical operation on the coordinates.
 To avoid ambiguity any transform specified on a texture should be ignored / removed.

-3. Any filtering or wrapping modes specified on the texture should be ignored / removed when specified by nodes in the graph.

 For colors, a procedural node would be used to specify a color stream.
 A value of 1 would imply a binding to color stream `COLOR_1`.